Lolland, Falster, Møn

 Walking or cycling inside the fences is permitted, but please keep to the paths in order not to disturb the staging and breeding birds.

 When visiting Kalløgrå, one can take the opportunity to visit Fladet, which is a cove cut off from the sea by a dyke.
 The area is a state-owned reserve with a lake, reedbeds, grazed meadows, thicket and hedgerows.
 A bird observation tower offers a view over the whole area.
 Fladet can be reached by taking Skovbyvej leading north-west out of the village of Tårs.
 There are signs to the bird observation tower.
 There is no access to the reserve itself throughout the year.

 One can also continue further along Skovbyvej in the direction of Kalløgrå.
 Where Skovbyvej ends there is a gravel road which turns off sharply to the right, and after around 200m there is a car park.
-From here one can walk along the 200m long path at the side of the largest lake to reach the tower at Kalløgrå.
+From here one can walk around 100m to the east, enter the sheep fold and walk up a path to reach the tower at Kalløgrå.
 This access has the advantage that both reserves can be visited on the same trip.
-However, if one only wishes to visit the tower, it is advisable to use the route from Kallø as the bird life is less disturbed.

 Whatever the time of year it is a good idea to look up the homepage of the Danish Meteorological Office, which can be downloaded here, and check the tides before a visit.
 If the sea level is normal or low, Kalløgrå is full of life, but it is almost empty at high sea level.